 When making major life changes, like starting a job, getting married, or having children, sometimes multiple lines of credit might be helpful to get through it all.
 Financial institutions understand that, but they also know that, historically, people who borrow a lot of money at once from multiple sources tend to have more difficulty paying them back.
 Spreading out credit applications over time whenever possible typically has a lower impact on an overall credit score, but it’s still a factor to keep in mind.

 Once good credit has been established, using it wisely and responsibly can offer flexibility and freedom.
 Installment loans like mortgages, car loans, and student loans might make it easier to reach major life goals, while credit cards for smaller purchases can help build credit and possibly qualify for lower interest rates on those big purchases.
 SoFi unsecured personal loans have no fees and low fixed rates.
-Checking your rate takes just two minutes.
+Checking your rate takes just 1 minute.
 Taking control of your financial future is possible by making conscious choices about credit now.

 SoFi Loan Products